 Policy and scope

-The company / firm (delete as appropriate) sees the internet and the use of email as an important business tool.
+The companies and firms see the internet and the use of email as an important business tool.

 Staff are encouraged to enhance their productivity by using such tools - but only in accordance with the guidelines set out in this document.